launchdarkly/lua-server-sdk/examples/hello-debian/README.md

 `docker build -t hello-debian -f ./examples/hello-debian/Dockerfile .`.
 2. Run the demo with
     ```bash
-    docker run --rm --name hello-debian --env LD_SDK_KEY="my-sdk-key" --env LD_FLAG_KEY="my-boolean-flag" hello-debian
+    docker run --rm --name hello-debian --env LAUNCHDARKLY_SDK_KEY="my-sdk-key" --env LAUNCHDARKLY_FLAG_KEY="my-boolean-flag" hello-debian
     ```
 3. **Note:** the SDK key and flag key are passed with environment variables into the container.
-The `LD_FLAG_KEY` should be a boolean-type flag in your environment.
+The `LAUNCHDARKLY_FLAG_KEY` should be a boolean-type flag in your environment.
 If you don't pass
-`LD_FLAG_KEY`, then the default flag key `my-boolean-flag` will be used.
+`LAUNCHDARKLY_FLAG_KEY`, then the default flag key `my-boolean-flag` will be used.

 You should receive the message:
 > The (flag key) feature flag evaluates to (true/false).